-CHRISTOPHER JOYCE, BYLINE: When drought dries out the soil, a tree has to suck harder.
-And that can actually be dangerous, because sucking harder increases the risk of drawing air bubbles up into the plumbing.
+When drought dries out the soil, a tree has to suck harder.
+And that can actually be dangerous, because sucking harder increases the risk of drawing air bubbles into the tree's plumbing.

-Plant scientist Brendan Choat explains.

-BRENDAN CHOAT: And so as drought stress increases, you have more and more gas accumulating in the plumbing system until they can't get any water up to the leaves.
-This is really bad news for the plant, because it's like having an embolism in a human blood vessel.
+Plant scientist Brendan Choat explains: "As drought stress increases, you have more and more gas accumulating in the plumbing system, until they can't get any water up into the leaves.
+This is really bad news for the plant because this is like having an embolism in a human blood vessel."

-Choat is from the University of Western Sydney in Australia, which has seen years of record-breaking drought.
+Choat is from the University of Western Sydney in Australia, a region that has seen years of record-breaking drought.
 He wondered: How much drought does it take before trees start choking on air bubbles?

 Choat's research, in the journal Nature, shows that it doesn't take much drought before trees start to self-destruct.

-Nathan McDowell, a plant scientist at the government's Los Alamos National Laboratory in New Mexico.
-He actually puts trees under plastic to see how they deal with less water and more heat.
+Nathan McDowell, a plant scientist at the government's Los Alamos National Laboratory in New Mexico, actually puts trees under plastic to see how they deal with less water and more heat.
 He says trees are adaptable, up to a point.

-NATHAN MCDOWELL: Now we're changing that climate range really fast, faster than any of the living plants here have experienced.
+"Now we're changing that climate range really fast," he notes, "faster than any of the living plants here have experienced.
 So can they change fast enough to adapt to that?
-You know, the preponderance of evidence right now is saying that lots of locations around the world, they're not adapting fast enough.
+You know, the preponderance of evidence right now is saying that [at] lots of locations around the world, they're not adapting fast enough."